The Bankrate promise

 A mortgage involves a lot of paperwork, from the stack of documents you’ll get at closing to the statements you’ll continue to receive from your lender as you pay down your loan.
-You might be wondering how long to keep these statements and other mortgage documents, and if you need to keep every single one?
-Here’s what to know.
+You might be wondering how long to keep these statements and other mortgage documents, and if you need to keep every single one — especially in our digital age.

-When you buy a home, you’ll receive several important pieces of paper, including the:
+When you buy a home, you’ll receive several important pieces of paper, including:

-- Promissory note – Your mortgage contract, in which you promise to repay the debt you took on with interest and agree the home is collateral for the debt.
+- Promissory note (mortgage note) – This is the legal contract, in which you promise to repay the debt you took on with interest and agree the home is collateral for the debt.
 “Some states use a document called a deed of trust for this,” Quiroga notes.

-- Purchase agreement or contract – Signed by both you and seller, this document typically includes the price paid, closing date and other essential details.
+- Purchase agreement or contract – Signed by both you and seller, this document typically includes the price paid for the home, closing date and other essential details.

 - Home inspection report – A detailed report from a professional home inspector with notes indicating your home’s condition, including possible issues.

-- Seller disclosure document – Spells out other details about the home that the seller is aware of.
+- Seller disclosure document – This spells out other details about the home that the seller is aware of.
 “It tells you about the condition of the house and any known problems that might influence its value or safety,” such as structural defects or hazards like asbestos or lead paint, Quiroga says.

 - Title insurance document – This document from the settlement or title company includes information about your title insurance policy, which protects the lender (and you, if you opt for this coverage) from issues with the property’s title.